 - How to find a bird in flight – try and predict the bird’s behavior – look for a bird building a nest (don’t get too close though so you won’t disturb it), or a popular bird feeding location and get a good angle and wait.

-- Exposure – Perry suggest always using Matrix/Multi-pattern/evaluative metering (Nikon/Sony/Canon) as a metering mode (spot mode and highlight-weighted can be used in rare cases) and he uses both auto exposure or in other situations he lets the camera determine how high the ISO can go when the aperture and shutter speed are both set manually.
+- Exposure – Perry suggest always using Matrix/Multi-pattern/evaluative metering (Nikon/Sony/Canon) as a metering mode (sport mode and highlight-weighted can be used in rare cases) and he uses both auto exposure or in other situations he lets the camera determine how high the ISO can go when the aperture and shutter speed are both sets manually.

 - Wind – Here is the golden rule with wind – bird take of and land into the wind so always try and understand in which direction the wind blows.
 Never have the wind blowing in your face, either have it blow from behind you or from one of the sides.

 - Autofocus – always use AF-C. Generally, the smaller the area of focus (you can actually use effectively) the better your results will be as the AF system will less likely miss focus (but this can be challenging on the shooter).
 Typically start with the smaller ara that you can and if you can’t keep the bird in focus go up in size/area.
 Always think about the composition that you want to get – leave enough room in front of the bird and try not to cut the wings.
 As always try and focus on the head/eye of the bird and set your frame accordingly.

 - Take off shots – nailing take off shots can be rewarding but you need to keep a few things in mind – remember the wind direction (tip 6), look and see if the bird is leaning forward when it is on the ground – this can be a sign that it is going to take off also make sure that your shutter speed is high enough – when a bird takes off is a is going to change speed quickly and you might get a blurry shot.
 If you have a focus limiter on your lens – use it – it will improve your focusing speed.